 We continue to monitor global conditions in our assessment of the safety and security of CCU students, faculty and staff.
 Coastal Carolina University has suspended all University-sponsored, University-facilitated, and/or University-funded travel for all University students and employees for distances of 50 miles or more away from campus (consistent with travel as denoted).
 This includes travel from all funding sources that move through the University and/or for which a Travel Authorization form is completed.
 Exceptions to CCU’s travel suspension may be granted by the respective vice president or through the travel approval processes for CCU Research Resumption Plans or Internships.
 Exceptions should be rare, should be supportive of essential travel only, and will be granted only with the fullest consideration of the relative risks of travel against the potential serious disruption to university programs or research.

 All education abroad programs through December 2020 have been cancelled and a review will take place in early October 2020 to determine whether programs abroad for Spring 2021 will be permitted.
 All proposals submitted for short-term faculty-led education abroad programs for 2021 are on hold pending determination in October 2020 of whether they will be approved to be made available to students for programs that would take place in January – May 2021.

 If you have recently traveled, please review the CDC’s Guidance for Travelers Returning from High-Risk Countries.

 To slow the spread of COVID-19 into the United States, the U.S. government has increased screening measures at airports and limited access to airports that travelers from abroad can enter the United States.
-The CDC is also working with state and local public health partners to implement after-travel health precautions.
-Depending on your travel history, you should plan to stay home for a period of 14 days from the time you left an area with widespread or ongoing community spread (Level 3 Travel Health Notice).
+The CDC is also working with state and local public health partners to implement after-travel health precautions, and you should follow CDC guidelines on self isolation after travel.